Pylons/pyramid/docs/narr/introduction.rst

 Configure applications with decorators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyramid allows you to keep your configuration right next to your code.
-That way
+:app:`Pyramid` allows you to keep your configuration right next to your code.
-you don't have to switch files to see your configuration.
+That way you don't have to switch files to see your configuration.
 For example:

 .. code-block:: python